Lee's Lookout

 Bail LZ's: 31.871923° -106.507787° , 31.882664° -106.507055° (When not going XC, which is preferred) )

 THE RGSA DOES NOT RECOMMEND FLYING LEE'S LOOKOUT DUE TO MESQUITE GROWING ON THE LAUNCH.
 WE SUGGEST GOING TO NELSON'S LAUNCH.
+THE RGSA NO LONGER HAS PLANS TO RE-OPEN LEE'S LOOKOUT.

-Prior to developing Nelson's, Lee's Lookout was one of our better west-facing sites for flying in the Franklin Mountains State Park.
-It is named after the discoverer of the site, the late, great Lee Boone - killed flying his Aerotrike Cobra powered Hang glider on April 1, 2022 near Santa Theresa NM.
+after the discoverer of the site, the late, great Lee Boone - killed flying his Aerotrike Cobra powered Hang glider on April 1, 2023 near Santa Theresa NM.
 We miss you Lee!
+His obituary.
+PDF version

-Originally it was a vertical (12) minute hike from the Transmountain Pass highway (SR #375), but the TPWD no longer permits hiking up from the top picnic area.
-Pilots must be registered and have paid the daily use fee (or have a Texas State Park pass).
-For registration and passes go to the Park registration site.
+vertical (12) minute hike from the Transmountain Pass highway (SR #375), but the TPWD no longer permits hiking up from the top picnic area, ALL ACCESS MUST BE FROM THE RON COLEMAN TRAIL.

 Lee's Lookout might be considered when: